 Water can leak out of a washing machine’s soap dispenser drawer – in some cases quite badly.
-The first thing to do is take note of what the washer is doing when water leaks out in order to help pinpoint the cause.
+There are several different possible causes of such a leak.
+So the first thing to do is take note of exactly what the washer is doing when water leaks out, (and at what point of the cycle) in order to help pinpoint the cause.

 Only leaks when filling

-Make sure the washer is level as one leaning forward can leak if combined with high water pressure.
+Make sure the washer is level.
+If it’s leaning forward it can make it easier for water to run to the front and spill out.
 Try turning the tap on the washer down.
-Only suspect this if you know the water pressure is high and it looks like it’s gushing in quite fast on fill
+Only suspect this if you know the water pressure is high and it looks like it’s gushing in quite fast on fill.

-- A build up of grease and slime in the nozzles at the top of the dispenser where the water flows in causing water to spray at the front and run out when filling.
-Check this article – Black jelly-like substance in soap dispenser and on soap drawer (In extreme cases I’ve had to replace the dispenser.)
+A build up of grease and black slime in the nozzles at the top of the dispenser where the water runs in can cause water to spray to the front and run out of the soap dispenser when filling.
+Check this article – black jelly-like substance in soap dispenser and on soap drawer (In extreme cases I’ve had to replace the dispenser.)

-- Blocked dispenser hose: Some washing machines can flood water out of the soap dispenser if the hose leading out of the dispenser into the tub gets blocked.
+Blocked dispenser hose: Some washing machines can flood water out of the soap dispenser if the hose leading out of the dispenser into the tub gets blocked.
 Blockages can be something put into the drawer by a child or a chunk of undissolved detergent tablet.
 Indesit, and Candy, as well as some of the later Hoover washing machines suffered from this design flaw.

 You should also hear that water is still running into the machine and be able to detect it by opening the drawer.
 However, in most cases an over filling washing machine should trigger an error code long before it gets to this stage but if you suspect overfilling check this page – Washing machine overfills

-- Surging: There are (often intermittent) faults that can cause the motor to spin out of control on wash or rinses.
-Instead of turning slowly the fault causes the motor to surge into spin instead which throws the laundry and all the water about violently.
+Surging: There are (often intermittent) faults that can cause the motor to spin out of control on wash or rinses.
+Instead of turning slowly this fault causes the motor to surge into spin instead of turning slowly.
+This throws the laundry and all the water about violently.

 Leaks from drawer only when spinning

 Troubleshooting this fault is all about finding out why it isn’t emptying the water properly which is usually due to a partial blockage.
 Follow the same troubleshooting as described for a washer not pumping any water out at all – Washing machine won’t empty water